 - Annex I. Those farmers mixing feed for the exclusive requirements of their own holdings, without using additives or premixtures of additives (with the exception of silage additives) - Annex II.
-Those farmers not falling into the Annex I category and those mixing feed with additives or premixtures of additives
+Those farmers not falling into the Annex I category and those mixing feed for the exclusive requirement of their own holdings with additives or premixtures of additives